zachwick/showcase/src/pages/about.md

 hardware and firmware to full-stack software and educational efforts such as the [Stripe Partner Program](https://stripe.com/partners).

-Now, I am pursuing two graduate degrees simultaneously and narrowing my focus to problems at the intersection of technology, law, and education.
+I then took a slight detour and completed two graduate degrees simultaneously before going back to my software engineering roots and founding a [SaaS startup for sports bettors](https://btrbet.app/?campaign=z&campaignid=personal).

 </TabItem>
 <TabItem value="interests" label="What am I interested in?">